upenn-embedded/final-project-s25-niblets/README.md

 ## Sprint Review #1

 ### Last week's progress
 Patrick - I have been working through interfacing our ATMEGA328PB with the SD card reader using SPI which has been difficult.
 I've conducted some research and found the FATfs library as a way of file management and reading the data through buffers.
 I was able to change the configurations of an example FATfs project from ATMEGA1284P to our current device, but I think there are still some issues with the current configurations.
 Below is a picture of us interacting with the FATfs library after we ran it on our ATMEGA where we are able to initalize mounting, but the file reader isn't displaying any values even though the SD card reader board and SD card reader is connected to our microcontroller.
+The bulk of the work went into reading through the library and understanding how each part of it works mechanically which has taken a long time.
 <img width="214" alt="image" src="https://github.com/user-attachments/assets/e303c498-f2db-4be8-b9d2-67991d18a81f" />

 The code is too long to place here, so we've included a screenshot of us interfacing FATfs with the ATMEGA328PB (most of the program memory is consumed by the library!)
 <img width="949" alt="image" src="https://github.com/user-attachments/assets/292fcaaa-2a16-42c7-b632-38fc7f10d4ef" />

-Please refer to the code folder for the FATfs library code that we've been modifying.
+Please refer to the FATfs library code that we've uploaded and have been modifying.
 ### Current state of project
 We haven't been able to read data from an SD card yet which we expected to be the hardest part of this project.
-We intend to work on this throughout this weekend to fix this problem.
+We intend to work on this throughout this weekend to fix this problem and get it reading txt files first, and then read WAV files from the SD card.
+The problem is that the SD card isn't being recognized which we suspect is an issue with our setup.

 ### Next week's plan